-Elements of Double‑Entry Book‑Keeping
+Elements of Double-Entry Book-Keeping: A Complete Guide

 Revision notes for JKSSB – Accounts Assistant (Finance) – Accountancy & Book-Keeping